 The Parable of the Ten Minas

 Luke 19:11–27

-Having distinguished the two, I’ve included my summary of the Parable of the Ten Minas within the “God’s Kingdom” collection of parables, while putting my summary of the Parable of the Bags of Gold in the “Judgment” category (as shown on the Hearty Boys “Parables” page).
+Having distinguished the two, I’ve included my summary of the Parable of the Ten Minas within my collection of the ten “God’s Kingdom” parables, while putting my summary of the Parable of the Bags of Gold in the “Judgment” category.
+(See in which categories in the parables list each one appears: Warren’s “Parables of Jesus” page.)

 This animated video comes compliments of CCO Youth

 This parable provides the key to understanding what our lives in Christ should be about.
-We’re here on earth to become wise stewards of all the worldly treasures that Jesus — the Provider whom we call Jehovah Jireh — has entrusted to us.
-But at the same time, we’re here to prepare for our life in the age to come, which is God’s kingdom of heaven.
-Today, we ought, therefore, to begin every day understanding both concepts.
+We’re here on earth to become wise stewards of all the worldly treasures that Jesus — the Provider we call Jehovah Jireh — has entrusted to us.
+But at the same time, we’re here to prepare for our life in the age to come, which is God’s kingdoms of heaven and the new earth.
+Today, we ought to begin every day understanding both concepts.
 That’s the purpose of this crucial, instructional parable.

+The Parable of the Ten Minas